Scooter (motorcycle): Early postwar Japan

 After World War II, wartime aircraft manufacturers were forbidden from making aircraft, and had to find other products to make in order to stay in business.
 Fuji Sangyo, a part of the former Nakajima Aircraft Company, began production of the Fuji Rabbit S-1 scooter in June 1946.
 Inspired by Powell scooters used by American servicemen, the S1 was designed to use surplus military parts, including the tailwheel of a Nakajima bomber, re-purposed as the front wheel of the S1.
 Later that year, Mitsubishi introduced the C10, the first of its line of Silver Pigeon scooters.
-This was inspired by a Salsbury Motor Glide that had been brought to Japan by a Japanese man who had lived in the United States.
+This was inspired by a Salsbury Motor Glide that had been brought to Japan by a Japanese man who had lived in the US.

 Production of the Mitsubishi Silver Pigeon and the Fuji Rabbit continued through several series until the 1960s.
 Some series of the Fuji Rabbit were developed to a high level of technological content; the S-601 Rabbit Superflow had an automatic transmission with a torque converter, an electric starter, and pneumatic suspension.
 Mitsubishi ended scooter production with the C140 Silver Pigeon, while Fuji continued production of the Rabbit until the last of the S-211 series was built in June 1968.